Man accused of murdering wife in Valentine's Day tragedy

 Henry has a history of mental health issues, Justice France said, and the court has previously heard that he was a potential suicide risk.

-According to court documents, Henry was employed as a builder, while Levonne worked as a receptionist at a kindergarten.
+According to court documents, Henry was employed as a builder.
+It is understood that Levonne worked as a receptionist at a kindergarten.

 They have two children and a grandchild.

-Henry will return to court on August 23 for a case review hearing.
+Henry will return to court on August 23 for a further case review hearing.